utopiagio/utopia/README.md

 **Only coded and running on Windows OS.**

-Working is proceeding on Linux OS versions, but help is required to port to MacOS.
+Work is proceeding on Linux OS versions, but help is required to port to MacOS.

-UtopiaGio is a Go framework library</a> built on top of the <a href="https://gioui.org">Gio library module</a>.
+UtopiaGio is a Go framework library built on top of the <a href="https://gioui.org">Gio library module</a>.
 Gio is a cross-platform immediate mode GUI.

 The GoApplication class/structure maintains a list of GoWindows and manages the control of the GoWindows and their running threads.